nf-core/tools/docs/lint_errors.md

 ## Error #5 - Continuous Integration configuration ## {#5}

-nf-core pipelines must have CI testing with GitHub actions or Travis.
+nf-core pipelines must have CI testing with GitHub Actions or Travis.

 ### Github Actions

-There are three main CI test files:
+There are three main GitHub Actions CI test files: `ci.yml`, `linting.yml` and `branch.yml` and they can all be found in in the `.github/workflows/` directory.

-  * `ci.yml` - this contains all test commands for your pipeline itself
-  * `branch.yml` - this checks that major branches are protected from un-approved changes
-  * `linting.yml` - this makes sure the nf-core linting scripts are run against your pipeline

-This test fails if the following requirements are not met:
+This test will fail if the following requirements are not met in these files:

-For GitHub actions CI workflow:
+1. `ci.yml` contains all the commands required to test the pipeline

-* `.github/workflows/ci.yml` must be turned on for `push` and `pull_request``
+    *.
+Must be turned on for `push` and `pull_request`.
-* `.github/workflows/ci.yml` must test with the minimum Nextflow version specified in the pipline as `manifest.nextflowVersion` under `jobs`, `test`, `strategy`, `matrix`, `nxf_ver`.
-E.g.:
+    *.
+The minimum Nextflow version specified in the pipeline's `nextflow.config` has to match that defined by `nxf_ver` in this file:

     ```yaml
     jobs: